renatabiniek/writing-room/README.md

 #### Code

-The Code Institute materials with the support of tutorial materials on [w3schools](https://www.w3schools.com/) were used to create this site.
+The Code Institute materials with the support of tutorial materials on [w3schools](https://www.w3schools.com/), [MDN Web Docs](https://developer.mozilla.org/en-US/) and posts on [stackoverflow](https://stackoverflow.com/)were used to create this site.
 All code seen in use there has been heavily modified to suit the needs of this site, except for the specific cases referenced below.

 Reference materials from [w3schools](https://www.w3schools.com/css/css3_flexbox.asp) and [css-tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) were used to implement flexbox.